google/exposure-notifications-server/docs/ios_device_check.md

 you are running a multi-tenant server that supports iOS apps from multiple developers, you will need to acquire and register DeviceCheck for each team.

-## Getting a Team ID
+## Finding your Team ID

-**A Team ID requires a valid and active Apple iOS Developer subscription.**

-To get a Team ID:
+To find your Team ID:

 1. [Create or sign in to your developer account](https://developer.apple.com/account/#/membership).